 Thrips

 Thrips are another tiny insect which is barely visible to the naked eye.
 Adults are usually black, and nymphs are cream.
-They infest and damage foliage and flowers of many ornamental plants including hedges of Photinia, Citrus, and Bay.
+They infest and damage the foliage and flowers of many ornamental plants including hedges of Photinia, Citrus, and Bay.
 Thrips commonly cause silvering on the upper sides of leaves and deposit tiny, brown, treacle-like excreta on the undersides.

 Thrips are relatively easy to control with 2-3 systemic insecticide sprays over the summer months.
 See the recommended products for psyllid control, above.
 Thrips favour warm, dry, sheltered conditions, so avoid using susceptible hedges in these environments.